yesmarket/ansible-lab/README.md

 # Overview

-Sets up an Ansible lab environment in Azure
+Sets up an Ansible lab environment in Azure using Terraform (and Packer)

 The lab deploys the following components:
 - A virtual network in Azure with a NAT gateway for access to the Internet.